agera-sdk/previous-version-2/README.md

   - Nodes share skins.
 Skins are inherited by default.
 Skins describe styles, style transitions and some behaviors.
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.
   - Skins are described in Rust code.
-- Reactive Components
-  - Similiar to either Angular or React.
-They can make use of graphical nodes, similiar as to how components from reactive web frameworks use DOM elements.
   - Rialight may use either raw Rust or a markup macro for writing components.

 Accessibility: